Yashpal-0/Portfolio/DEPLOYMENT.md

 - The base path is set to `/Portfolio/` in `vite.config.js`
 - Make sure your repository name is "Portfolio" (case-sensitive)
 - If you change the repository name, update the `base` path in `vite.config.js` accordingly
+- All website files are now in the root directory (not in a subfolder)

 ## Local Development